zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2022-09-19-03-10-escalation-recent-events-suggest-mounting-economic-danger.md

 ---
 layout: post
 title: "Escalation: Recent Events Suggest Mounting Economic Danger"
-audio: escalation-recent-events-suggest-mounting-economic-danger-0
+audio: escalation-recent-events-suggest-mounting-economic-danger-1
 category: markets
-desc: "There are many other trends which factor into the crash environment but the below factors are the most recent and hold the biggest potential for causing a domino effect globally."
+desc: "There are many other trends which factor into the crash environment but the below factors are the most recent and hold the biggest potential for causing a domino effect globally..."
 duration: 00:08:23
 length: 503
-datetime: Sun, 18 Sep 2022 12:10:00 +0000
+datetime: Mon, 19 Sep 2022 03:10:00 +0000
 tags: podcast
 guid: escalation-recent-events-suggest-mounting-economic-danger-0
-order: 2
+order: 0
 ---
-There are many other trends which factor into the crash environment but the below factors are the most recent and hold the biggest potential for causing a domino effect globally.
+There are many other trends which factor into the crash environment but the below factors are the most recent and hold the biggest potential for causing a domino effect globally...

 Link: [https://www.zerohedge.com/markets/escalation-recent-events-suggest-mounting-economic-danger](https://www.zerohedge.com/markets/escalation-recent-events-suggest-mounting-economic-danger)